-John Kassab is a multi-award winning Australian producer, sound designer and law school dropout currently based in the United States.
+John Kassab is a multi award winning Australian producer, sound designer, story teller and law school dropout.

 John's film career launched in 2010 as the sound designer of the Australian short films, Deeper Than Yesterday which won 3 prizes at Cannes and the Sundance International Grand Jury Prize, and The Lost Thing, which went on to receive an Oscar at the 2010 Academy Awards.
 That same year, John was also the recipient of a Winston Churchill Fellowship and embarked on an intentional tour to research the latest developments in sound post production workflows and techniques at Skywalker, De Lane Lea, Pinewood, Todd-AO / Soundelux, Pixar and the five major Hollywood studios.

 In 2011, John relocated to the United States and began producing films in Los Angeles, New York, Massachusetts, Baltimore and his beloved Atlanta.
 Throughout his producing career, his focus has been to provide a platform to underrepresented voices.

 His debut feature documentary 12 O’Clock Boys told the story of a disenfranchised African American boy living below the poverty line in Baltimore who dreams of joining the city's notorious illegal bike gang.
 This film premiered at SXSW in 2013 to considerable critical acclaim and has been adapted into the forthcoming feature film Twelve by Oscar winner Barry Jenkins (Moonlight) and is being produced by Jada Pickett Smith.
 In 2015, John returned to Australia to produce and direct the web series Renaissance Woman which was written and performed by comedian Hannah Gadsby.